 - Primary real estate and corporate counsel to national hotel and resort developer.
 Responsible for developing layered corporate structure needed for private offering and for identifying venture capital investors in advance of developing broad portfolio of commercial real estate developments.

-- Lead outside counsel on development of Transportation Development District.
-Representation required negotiation and documentation of multiple cooperative agreements to establish public-private financing partnership with the city and a Department of Transportation.
+- Lead outside counsel on development of a Transportation Development District.
+Representation required the negotiation and documentation of multiple cooperative agreements to establish public-private financing partnership with the city and a Department of Transportation.

-- Primary legal counsel to developer of $100 million mixed use commercial retail center.
-In addition to assisting with site control negotiations, taking lead to negotiate incentive package with municipality involving tax increment financing and state-based tax credits for job creation to complement conventional financing.
+- Primary legal counsel to developer of a $100 million dollar mixed use commercial retail center.
+Representation involved providing assistance with site control negotiations and the negotiation of an incentive package with municipality involving tax increment financing and state-based tax credits for job creation to complement conventional financing.
 Working with institutional investors to raise seed capital and interfacing with investors to structure project budget and favorable placement terms needed to secure funding commitments.

 - Legal counsel to developer in an acquisition and redevelopment of historic Federal Courthouse owned by the General Services Administration.
 Representation included negotiating and documenting complex public-private and intergovernmental agreements involving the GSA, the City, and Planned Industrial Expansion Authority, and the U.S. Department of Interior, drafting deeds and restrictive covenants, obtaining zoning and financial incentives to make possible a $30M+ historic redevelopment and tax credit project.
 Representation also included preparing all documentation and legal opinions related to issuance of 4% low-income housing credits (LIHTC) issued by state Housing Development Commission.

 - Worked with City to secure millions in state Brownfields grant funds for remediation of blighted properties in urban core; documented complex agreements with City.